wskish/repomon/README.md

 - Card expansion is controlled to prevent layout thrashing
 - Network requests are minimized by using WebSockets instead of polling

-Would you like me to explain any specific part of the implementation in more detail?